pawelgrzybek/pawelgrzybek.com/content/posts/2024-03-04-i-am-organising-a-meetup-northamptonshire-dev-club/index.md

 ## Northamptonshire Dev Club

-The idea behind [Northamptonshire Dev Club](https://nn1.dev) is to bring local like-minded geeks together to socialise and learn from each other.
+The idea behind [Northamptonshire Dev Club](https://nn1.dev/) is to bring local like-minded geeks together to socialise and learn from each other.
 It is deliberately technology, language or framework agnostic to attract more people and broaden our horizons.
-Whether you are part of an engineering or design team, a product manager, or a tester, you should find something for yourself.
+Whether you're part of an engineering or design team, a product manager, or a tester, you should find something for you.

-If you need more of a reasons to join, we have speakers!
-For the first event, we have incredible speakers lined up, and more amazing people are keen to give a talk to support the growth of our local community.
-Keep up with the upcoming events on [our website](https://nn1.dev) (nn1.dev is a sick domain name, right?).
+If you need more of a reason to join, we have speakers!
+For the first event, we have some incredible talent lined up, and more amazing people are keen to give a talk to support the growth of our local community.
+Keep up with the upcoming events on [our website](https://nn1.dev/) (nn1.dev is a sick domain name, right?).

-### Let’s kick things off on the 27th of March at Vulcal Works
+### Let's kick things off on the 27th of March at Vulcal Works

 I would love to invite you all to our first event on the 27th of March at Vulcan Works.
-We have incredible speakers, time for networking, beers, soft drinks, pizza and other cool perks prepared for you all.
-Most importantly, this is all for free, and it will always be free for you lovely geeks!
+We have incredible speakers, time for networking, beers, soft drinks, pizza and other cool things prepared for you all.
+Most importantly, it's all for free, and it will always be free for you lovely geeks!

 Speaking of incredible speakers, if you are into IoT (Internet of Things), I cannot think of a better speaker than [PJ Evans](https://www.linkedin.com/in/mrpjevans/) from the Mindera team.
 [Dr Junade Ali](https://www.linkedin.com/in/junade/) is also joining us to walk us through the results of his recent research about the health of software engineering teams.

-Mark this date in your calendar, tell your friends, and join us, please!
+Add this date in your calendar, tell your friends, and please join us!
 The only thing you need to do is [reserve a free spot on the Eventbrite event page](https://www.eventbrite.co.uk/e/nn1-dev-club-tickets-852315477537).

 - Location: [Vulcan Works, 34-38 Guildhall Rd, Northampton, NN1 1EW](https://vulcanworks.co.uk/)
 - Date/Time: Wednesday, 27/03/2024, 18:00
 - Price: [FREE (Eventbrite registration required)](https://www.eventbrite.co.uk/e/nn1-dev-club-tickets-852315477537)
 - Parking info: [St. John's Multi Storey Car Park](https://maps.app.goo.gl/fk3jpaPLSLGrHNmH6)

-After the event, we can continue at the [Maule Collective](http://maulebrewing.com/maule-collective-bar/), enjoying a few beers at the local taproom.
-It is just up the hill from Vulcan Works.
+After the event, we can continue at the [Maule Collective](http://maulebrewing.com/maule-collective-bar/) and enjoy a few beers at the local taproom.
+It's just up the hill from Vulcan Works.
 I'm afraid this part of the event won't be free 🍻

 ## Thanks

-As I said at the beginning, I don’t know what I am doing, but luckily, I have incredible friends who are fantastic at what they do.
+As I said at the beginning, I don't know what I am doing, but luckily, I have incredible friends who are fantastic at what they do.
 A massive shout out to [Darren Sharp](https://www.linkedin.com/in/staffordsharp/), who handled the complex parts of organising an event.
 Huge thanks to [Vulcan Works](https://vulcanworks.co.uk/) for supporting the idea and providing incredible space.
-Thanks to my talented friend [Marcin Uscinowicz](https://uscinowi.cz), who designed a beautiful logo for us.
+Thanks to my talented friend [Marcin Uścinowicz](https://uscinowi.cz), who designed a beautiful logo for us.

-Looking forward to seeing you all on the 27th of March.
+I'm looking forward to seeing you all on the 27th of March.
 Peace 🫶